jsonzilla/UTL/docs/blog/map_macro_reflection.md

 ```

 > [!Note]
-> The are obliviously some other convenient things we would want such as `entry_view()` for name-value pairs, ability to use `for_each()` to define binary operators and etc. All of this will be provided in the implementation linked at the end.
+> The are obliviously some other convenient things we would want such as `entry_view()` for name-value pairs, ability to use `for_each()` to define binary operators, predicates and etc. All of this will be provided in the implementation linked at the end.

-Same as with `enum`, we can forward stringified `__VA_ARG__` from register macro and use them to build up a partial specialization with some metadata:
+Same as with `enum`, we can forward stringified `__VA_ARGS__` from register macro and use them to build up a partial specialization with some metadata:

 ```cpp
 // Declare base template that cannot be instantiated